mohemiv/TCLtools/README.md

   -n, --disable-dns            Do not resolve DNS names in SOCKS mode

   The effect of --disable-eof-check and --disable-output options depends on hardware architecture and firmware version.
+  TCLproxy will not work for port scanning, use tclmap.tcl instead.

    example:
     $ sudo py3tftp -p 69